jfrancis71/ros2_nav2_demo/README.md

 You should have NAV2 and SLAM-Toolbox installed.
 Use what is appropriate for your preferred ROS2 install.

 * Your robot should receive TwistStamped messages on topic /cmd_vel.
 * You should be publishing Odometry messages on topic /odom.
-The frame_id should be odom and the child_frame_id should be base_link.
-You should also be publishing a base_link -> odom transform.
+You should also be publishing a odom -> base_link transform.
 Make sure your odometry is well calibrated.
 Turn the robot 360 degrees in the real world.
 Does the odometry update with at least approximately a 360 degree turn?
 If it does not NAV2 will be unusable.
 * It should be broadcasting Lidar2D messages on topic /scan.
 Either this can broadcast directly on frame base_link (if lidar is physically mounted to respect ROS2 conventions).
 Alternately you can use a static transform.
-My robot publishes topic /scan on base_laser and I have a static transform from base_laser to base_link (to correct for physical lidar orientation).
-The result should be a /scan message in the base_link frame should have objects in front of the robot correspond to +x direction.
+My robot publishes topic /scan in frame base_laser and I have a static transform from base_link to base_laser (to correct for physical lidar orientation).
+The result should be a /scan message in the base_link frame has objects in front of the robot correspond to +x direction.

 My robot is using the ROS2 Control differential drive controller.
 Here is a link to my controller description: https://github.com/jfrancis71/ros2_mobile_lego/blob/main/thomas/config/controller_description.yaml.
 You may find it helpful for meeting the first two conditions above.